MProx/Sphero_mini/README.md

 * Roll in a specified direction at a given speed
 * Go back to sleep (or deep sleep)
 * Detect collisions and produce as-yet partially-parsed collision detection information
 * Return un-parsed sensor data (from all sensors) and display it on the console screen.
-This sensor data comes out as a long string of numbers.
-Example:
+Example output:

     1126040543980291845585399799275653923201955500894
     475230771193920660464026295803746961480564251780